DavidDock/cheers-api/README.md

  * Can delete own follower in api.

 ##### Results
-A single follower can be correctly viewed in /followers/int:pk/ API view and only the follower owner can successfully destory it in the view.
+A single follower can be correctly viewed in /followers/int:pk/ API view and only the follower owner can successfully destroy it in the view.

 #### Set following in profile-drf
 As a developer display if user is following another user in api to determine who they follow